-She stepped back to her throne as Tarnink placed his helmet on and straightened his armor.
+She glided back to her throne as Tarnink placed his helmet on and straightened his armor.
 He placed his green jacket in his travel pack.

 “Come, follow me little lady,” He said as he walked out of the throne room.

 Ayana crept after, out of the palace, past Tsuke and Tuk, and into the woods surrounding Mila.
 They had walked deep into the woods past all that had been familiar to Ayana.
 It had been a quiet journey, and she relaxed and observed Tarnink’s gear.
 His well-worn armor was a soft